 By some miracle we conceived within a couple of months and eighteen months after her arrival, at a routine check up, my consultant found a lump in my clavicle and the scans showed spots on my sternum.
 It was a complete shock and this time I had so much more to lose.
 I had a family.
 A husband.
 We were moving to our dream home.

 On International Women’s Day and with Mother’s Day just around the corner, I thought it would be good to have a few posts about cancer and motherhood, as the impact on your family is such a major part of the journey.
-As the mum to two gorgeous girls, one of my first thoughts on being told I had cancer (just after the “what the actual F***” thought had flashed through my mind a few times) was “how on earth am I going to tell the girls” and it was with this thought that the tears and panic came.
+As the mum to two gorgeous teenage girls, one of my first thoughts on being told I had cancer (just after the “what the actual F***” thought had flashed through my mind a few times) was “how on earth am I going to tell my children” and it was with this thought that the tears and panic came.
 Because as parents, we are programmed to want to protect our kids and a cancer diagnosis impacts your kids almost as much as you.
-What if you can’t be a good mum whilst you are having treatment?
-What if you don’t make it and you leave your children without a mum?
-It is unthinkable, and shocking, and hard to even think about these possibilities, but these are the thoughts that go through your mind.

 So the mysterious world of Radiotherapy… personally I found this part of my treatment plan one giant roller coaster from an emotional point of view, and I would say also, that for me it was the hardest physically – although I know many others breeze through it.
 It just goes to show, different courses for different horses…